katelee168/katelee168.github.io/misc/menstruation.md

 Can you really expect anyone who has been through depressive episodes to risk walking through that door again?
 The medical system exacerbates those tradeoffs with dismissive attitudes and incomplete information.
 Who should you believe if you're getting an IUD?
-The doctor who says that it's really fine and don't believe what you've been reading on the internet, or the countless stories of women who have spoken up about their painful insertion stories or stories of insertions gone wrong?
+The doctor who says that it's really fine and don't believe what you've been reading on the internet, or the countless stories of people who have spoken up about their painful insertion stories or stories of insertions gone wrong?

 <!-- And as a woman I've been raised to blame myself, to accept blame easily.  -->
-As a scientist, I can recognize that it can be a relatively safe procedure, but that still means that many women will likely have painful and difficult experiences.
+As a scientist, I can recognize that it can be a relatively safe procedure, but that still means that many people will likely have painful and difficult experiences.
-What I cannot justify is being told to discount other women's experiences: "don't listen to folks on the internet."
+What I cannot justify is being told to discount other's experiences: "don't listen to folks on the internet."

 When I went in for an IUD insertion, the nurse, whose job every day was to insert IUDs, reached into my body and attempted to pull my uterus straight three times before handing a bloody stick to her assistant and gently telling me that she was going to have to stop.
 My uterus, apparently, was folded and she couldn't get it straight enough to insert the IUD.

 I don't blame her for the failed insertion.
-I just want to know why, when 20% of women have a folded uterus, this isn't ever mentioned in consultations.
+I just want to know why, when 20% of uteruses are folded, this isn't ever mentioned in consultations.
 If my folded uterus explains my incredibly painful periods, why am I 25 and hearing this for the first time?
 Could this not have been checked when I first complained at 15?
 Why is that not just standard practice?

 It took me years to discover that not everyone had bad period pain.
 Four years, in fact.
-Four years of missing school, of wondering what was wrong with me that I couldn't deal with this as well as everyone else around me.
+Four years of missing school, of wondering what was wrong with me that I couldn't deal with it as well as everyone else around me.

 When I was 15, my ob/gyn joked that the pain would get better after I had a baby.
 "Why?"
 I asked.
 Ten years later, the nurse who attempted my IUD insertion explained that the process of growing and pushing out a baby would help straighten out my uterus, making it easier for the blood to flow out.
 As someone who was never sure if she wanted to have a biological baby, this offered me no comfort.